tantany/react-around-auth/README.md

 ## Practicum by Yandex Web Course

 ### Overview
-This project was built using react hooks
+This project was built using react hooks.
+To build this project insert in the command prompt: npm run build
+To run this project in dev mode insert in the command prompt: npm run start

 ### Languages:
 - HTML